 Have a doctor or nurse examine your breast every year

 The Witness Project of Connecticut is part of a national breast and cervical cancer education project.
 In Connecticut it is a non profit organization serving the four regional counties: New Haven, Hartford, New London and Fairfield.
-The goals are to increase breast and cervical cancer knowledge, early detection screening and behaviors among women in medically under served areas of Connecticut in an effort to reduce mortality and morbidity rates from breast and cervical cancer.
+The goals are to increase breast and cervical cancer knowledge, early detection screening and behaviors among women in medically under served areas of Connecticut in an effort to reduce mortality and morbidity rates from breast cancer which causes many to need later a breast reconstruction surgery, according to this article.

 What About One Of My Books!